Poggesi Umbrellas are built to be robust, even in strong winds.

-The ‘common sense guidance’ is to suggest that when the weather is so gusty and uncomfortable that you would not generally wish to be outside in those conditions – it may be wise to close and secure your umbrella.
+The ‘common sense guidance’ is to suggest that when the weather is so gusty and uncomfortable that you would not generally wish to be outside in those conditions – it is wise to close and secure your umbrella.

 & The Beaufort Scale

-The Beaufort Scale can be helpful as a guide – but a Scale number can seldom give a definitive assurance of performance for any single parasol in any particular location.
+The Beaufort Scale can be helpful as a guide – but a Scale number can seldom give a definitive assurance of performance for any single umbrella in any particular location.
+See Wikipedia for full information on the Beaufort Scale.

 For instance, performance in wind will surely vary;